TOP Fire Extinguishers Comparison Table

 The dry chemical extinguisher is for fires that involve combustible metals such as magnesium, titanium, and potassium.

-What is a purpose of fire extinguisher?
+What is the purpose of a fire extinguisher on a boat?

 The purpose is to put out fires.
 Each type of boat extinguisher is designed for a specific type of fire.
 It is important to have at least one model on board in case of a fire emergency.
-If there is a fire on your boat or RV, you will need to use it to put it out.
+If there is a fire on your boat or yacht, you will need to use it to put it out.
 Having more than one model on board can be helpful in case of multiple fires.

-What is CO2 fire extinguisher?
+What is a CO2 fire extinguisher?

 It's a type that uses carbon dioxide to put out fires.
 This type is used for electrical fires.
 CO2 models are not as common as other types, but they can be very effective in putting out electrical fires.